animal-tree/Writing-stuff/Stuff74-Relational-healing.md

 In order to keep relational healers humble and avoid Messianic Complexes, those PhD students and supervisors have to satisfy the religious disciplines proposed by the spiritual teachers working in collaboration with them.

+In the ideal, relational workers should be religious workers — though not bound to any one religion — who operate across the Earth, like the ancient wandering Brahmins of India, but healing the relationally-rooted complexes that are most fundamental to humanity's sicknesses, both mental and physiological.